athas/raytracinginoneweekendinfuthark/README.md

   [cpprandom](https://github.com/diku-dk/cpprandom) library to
   generate random numbers.
 This requires threading through an RNG state into many functions, which can look quite noisy.
-This was the only major annoying part of the port.
+This was the only particularly annoying part of the port.

-There are some artifacts left (look at the concentric stripes on the ground in the image above).
+There are some artifacts left - for example, look at the concentric stripes on the ground in the image above.
 I'm not sure where they come from, but I suspect either that I seed the RNGs poorly (I had some other trouble with that), or numerical issues.

 ## Running